 It is normal for patent litigation to be split into separate issues of liability and damages (or quantum), with a trial limited to the question of liability to be decided first.
 This means that whether a patent is infringed is determined separately from how much the claim is worth.
 Often, once liability is proved, the infringer will be willing to negotiate an amount of compensation without the need for a further trial on that issue.
-In that way, the costs of the legal proceedings are able to be kept to a minimum.
+In that way, the costs of the legal proceedings can be kept to a minimum.

 At any time, even prior to commencing proceedings, an urgent application can be made to the duty judge of the Federal Court at short notice (and even, in the appropriate case, out of hours, and/or without notice to the alleged infringer).

-For example, it might be necessary to obtain an urgent injunction to restrain an impending infringement which might materially affect the patent holder’s market position.
+For example, it might be necessary to obtain an urgent injunction to restrain an impending infringement that might materially affect the patent holder's market position.
 Alternatively, there might be some concern that the alleged infringer will remove assets outside the jurisdiction before the court proceedings can be determined.

 The usual rule in court proceedings is that the unsuccessful party is usually required to pay a proportion of the legal costs of the successful party.
 Typically this will be between 60% to 70% of the costs of the successful party.
 In some limited circumstances, such as where an offer to settle has been rejected, a party can be required to pay the other party’s costs on an “indemnity”, which covers almost all the costs of that party.